mhoehle/hoehleatsu.github.io/_posts/2019-05-06-wcamining.md

-quantiles as smooth function of experience - this is done with with `ggplot2`'s  `geom_quantile` function together with the argument `method="rqss"`, which then uses the `rqss` function of the `quantreg` package [@quantreg] to compute the smooth quantile curve:
+quantiles as smooth function of experience - this is done with with `ggplot2`'s  `geom_quantile` function together with the argument `method="rqss"`, which then uses the `rqss` function of the `quantreg` package [@quantreg] to compute smooth quantile curves:

 <img src="{{ site.baseurl }}/figure/source/2019-05-06-wcamining/QUANTILEAVG-1.png" style="display: block; margin: auto;" />
-We notice that the quantile curves stay more or less parallel, which is indicative of a stable variance of the results over the range of experiences.
-Focusing only on the round-1 results of those participating for the first time in a WCA competition in the period from 2018-04-19 to 2019-04-19 we see that the quantiles for the average is (in seconds) are:
+We notice that the quantile curves stay more or less parallel, which is indicative of a stable variance and skewness of the results over the range of experiences.
+Focusing only on the round-1 results of those participating for the first time in the period from 2018-04-19 to 2019-04-19 we see that the quantiles for the average is (in seconds) are: